EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 - ✅ Why Graph + Advanced Hunting is the Way
 - 🧠 Smart variations you might add later
 - 🚀 Other useful automations you can add (same pattern)
+- 🔄 Automating the Report with an Entra ID Registered App
 - 🩺 Troubleshooting
 - 🏁 Wrapping It Up
 - 📚 Bonus: Want to Go Deeper?